maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ### Per 2022 August 18 (released 5th?)

 - The app version is 10.4.0
-   - Help Center now has the instruction videos (from Youtube) [is that new?]
+   - Help Center now has the instruction videos (from YouTube) [is that new?]
    - Help Center now has topics 'The App' and 'The Hub' [is that new?]
    - There are many (13) new community contributions (note that some require two sets):
      **LightPlane**, **Course Bot**, **Lilly**,